Chips-fr/uae4arm-rpi/README.md

 Right analog stick controls the mouse.

-In mouse emulation dpad and fire buttons controls the mouse.
+In mouse emulation mode dpad and fire button controls the mouse.

 Two joysticks support.
 Switch automatically between mouse or second joystick when a mouse or 2nd joystick button is pressed.

 L & R button can change DF0: current disk for multiple disk roms.
 Each disk should be named with "(Disk x of y)"

+Automatic support of WHDload slave in .lha file.

 Kickstarts supported in options configuration: